Parallel Weighted Random Sampling: Introduction

-For subset sampling (Problem \PSubset), we parallelize the approach of Bringmann \etal~\cite{bringmann2017subset} in \cref{subset}.
+For subset sampling (problem \PSubset), we parallelize the approach of \citet{bringmann2017subset} in \cref{subset}.
 Once more, the preprocessing requires integer sorting.
-However, only $\Oh{\log n}$ different keys are needed so that linear work sorting works with logarithmic latency even deterministically on a CREW PRAM.

-In \cref{res}, we adapt the sequential streaming algorithm of Efraimidis \etal~\cite{efraimidis2006reservoir} to a distributed setting where items are processed in small batches.
-This can be done in a communication efficient way using our previous work on distributed priority queues \cite{HubSan16topk}.
+However, only $\Oh{\log n}$ different keys are needed so that linear work sorting works with logarithmic latency even deterministically on an EREW PRAM.
+In \cref{res}, we approach \PRes by introducing a scalable model for distributed streaming computations.
+We then adapt the sequential streaming algorithm of \citet{efraimidis2006reservoir} to this model by applying distributed priority queues \cite{HubSan16topk}.

-\cref{exp} gives a detailed experimental evaluation of our algorithms for \POne and \PWith. \cref{concl} summarizes the results and discusses possible future directions.
+\Cref{exp} gives a detailed experimental evaluation of our algorithms for \POne, \PWith, and \PRes. \Cref{concl} summarizes the results and discusses possible future directions.